-Chronic Obstructive Pulmonary Disease (COPD) is an ongoing illness that keeps you from breathing normally.
-It is a very common problem for adults in central Ohio, nationwide and throughout the world.
-COPD includes a number of conditions, including emphysema, chronic bronchitis, asthma and cystic fibrosis.
+Chronic Obstructive Pulmonary Disease (COPD) is an on-going illness that keeps you from breathing normally.
+It is a very common problem for adults in Central Ohio, nationwide and around the world.
+COPD includes several conditions including emphysema, chronic bronchitis, and asthma.
 Often, it is a combination of two or more of these diseases.

-COPD is caused by many factors such as smoking and exposure to secondhand smoke, environmental or occupational irritants.
+COPD is caused by many factors, such as a history of smoking or exposure to secondhand smoke and environmental or occupational irritants.

-The Breathing Association offers free in-home educational visits to help you better understand and manage your breathing problems, use your medications correctly and learn breathing exercises to help you be more active.
-There are no income restrictions for this program.
-Our COPD Outreach program helps you “breathe easier” and stay healthier.
-To learn more about this program or your breathing issues, contact the Lung Health Outreach Director at 614-437-1521
+Funded by Franklin County Senior Options, The Breathing Association offers FREE in-home educational visits to help you better understand and manage your breathing problems, use your medications correctly, learn breathing techniques and exercises to help you “breathe easier” and stay healthier.
+Links and information on other local senior support services are also provided.